sonjastrieder/static-project-template/src/_templates/README.md

 # Templates

-The folder structure has been broken up to match (https://github.com/fellswoop/wiki/wiki/Atomic-Design)[Fell Swoop's approach on atomic design].
+The folder structure has been broken up to match [Fell Swoop's approach on atomic design](https://github.com/fellswoop/wiki/wiki/Atomic-Design).

 All non-global templates should be constructed using the `/components/example.pug` mixin.
 The prefix letter matches the initial of the cooresponding folder and serves as a helpful identifier.
 By using this pattern the data files are able to use a dynamic approach of including templates.
 The context object passed into the mixins allows for variable amounts of data.